 The Canon 90D is good for studio video work.
 Video quality in 4k is good, with sharply rendered object edges and surfaces and decent visual noise handling capability.
 FHD recording quality is slightly inferior, though still okay overall.
 Its autofocus system does an exceptional job of tracking moving subjects, too.
 The menu system is easy to navigate while the camera itself features a wide range of inputs for accessories, including a clean HDMI output for using an external recorder without any overlays, as well as headphone and microphone jacks.

 The Canon 90D isn't designed for action video.
 It's too big and bulky to be mounted on a chest or a helmet rig and struggles to smooth out camera shake in handheld video.
 It's also incapable of recording at high frame rates in 4k or FHD for generating smooth slow-motion video.
-On the plus side, its construction is rated as being weather-sealed, though we don't currently test for that.
+On the plus side, its construction is rated as being weather-sealed.

 The Canon 90D is only available in one color variant: 'Black', and you can see its label here.
 We tested it in conjunction with the Canon EF-S 18–55mm f/3.5–5.6 IS STM lens, but it can be purchased with other EF and EF-S mount lenses, including the Canon EF-S 18-135 IS USM lens, though we haven't tested it in any other configuration.
 It can also be purchased without a lens at all.